Is Your Rubber Tubing Failing? Tips to Help You Succeed

 Whether you use tubing for seals, connections or liquid transport the last thing you need is for your tubing to fail.
 The safety of your employees and customers depends on it.
 And, not all tubing is created equal.
 It’s important to consider several factors before you order tubing.
 We’ll go over some of the most common considerations below, but it’s always a good idea to get an individualized consultation before proceeding.

 Tubing Vs Hose – What’s the Difference

-While sometimes used interchangeably, hose and tubing are different.
+While sometimes used interchangeably, rubber hose and tubing are different.
 Tubing is used for low pressure applications.
 Hose is used in high pressure situations and is reinforced with fabric or wire.